icopy-site/awesome/docs/awesome/awesome-ipfs.md

 - [Pugdit](https://github.com/zbyte64/pugdit) - A bulletin board service that discovers and distributes over IPFS
 - [PushToTalk](http://timothy.hobbs.cz/push-to-talk/index.html) - Push to Talk lets you edit audio essays and publish them with IPFS.
 - [qri](https://qri.io) - Dataset version control, discovery and collaboration tools (free, open-source).
 [Source](https://github.com/qri-io/qri)
+- [QuestNetwork Messenger](https://github.com/QuestNetwork/quest-messenger-js) - Multi-Platform End-To-End Encrypted Messenger on IPFS PubSub.
+Emulates Servers/Community with folders that can be shared using invitation codes.
+It's free and open source.
+On track to become the most comprehensive and user-friendly messenger on IPFS.
 - [Request](https://request.network/) - Decentralized network for financial transactions.
 [Source](https://github.com/RequestNetwork/requestNetwork)
 - [SimpleAsWater Bot](https://simpleaswater.com/ipfs-cluster-twitter-pinbot/) - A twitter bot that adds, pins, unpins your tweets to public IPFS network using IPFS Cluster.
 [Source](https://github.com/simpleaswater/twitter-pinbot)
 - [SimpleID](https://simpleid.xyz/) - Developer tools for adding Ethereum authentication and content pinning to your app.
 [Source](https://github.com/simplesecure/)
+- [Skyhook](https://github.com/deedeecx330/skyhook) - Send and receive files securely
 - [TallyLab](https://tallylab.com/) - Local-first, end-to-end encrypted data diary app for capturing, analyzing, and sharing data about any and everything.
 - [Temporal](https://github.com/RTradeLtd/Temporal) - Temporal is an easy to use API and platform for integrating IPFS and other distributed/decentralized storage technologies into enterprise applications
 - [Textile Photos](https://www.textile.photos) - Textile Photos is a secure, mobile digital wallet for your photos.
 [Source](https://github.com/textileio/textile-mobile)